CSS Tricks

 Using the CSS :visited selector, it’s possible to apply a different style for URLs that have been visited.

-Previously it was possible to use getComputedStyle() to detect this difference, but now browsers prevent this by always returing values as if the link was visted and limiting what styles can be applyed using the selector.
+Previously it was possible to use getComputedStyle() to detect this difference, but now browsers prevent this by always returning values as if the link was visited and limiting what styles can be applied using the selector.
 1

 So, it may be needed to trick the user into clicking an area that the CSS has affected.
 This can be done using mix-blend-mode.
 2

-A PoC was provided on a chromium report that works by using multiple links to increase the time difference.
-4
+A Proof of Concept to this attack can be found in a Chromium report 4 and it works by having multiple links to increase the time difference.

 info